Cocos-BCX/JSSDK/README.md

 Method: upgradeAccount
 Function: After purchasing a lifetime membership account, you can create a sub-account, which requires a certain fee.
 Parameters:
-	onlyGetFee: Whether to get this operation fee only
 	callback: callback function

 ### Export user private key